-the have a responsibility to let you have the chance to share your the skills to do this.
+We have a responsibility to let you have the chance to share your ideas, wishes, and feelings and the skills to do this.

-If you have a disability or have difficulty speaking out, we can help you with speaking tools.
+If you have a disability or have difficulty speaking out, we can help you with special tools.

-Particlation is about making everyday choices.
-This could be about where you do what you wear and who you see.
-It is also about mions with adults to ensure you get what you need it.
+Participation is about making everyday choices.
+This could be about where you go, what you wear and who you see.
+It is also about sharing your opinions with adults to ensure you get what you need when you need it.

-with you teend out what you want to happen and your views when making dees to be that affect you.
+Your Foster Carers, Social Worker, and Reviewing Officer must work with you to find out what you want to happen and your views when making decisions that affect you.

-out e about moving home, changing school, or deciding
+This could be about moving home, changing school, or deciding where to go to college.